provide-io/terraform-provider-pyvider/README.md

 > **⚠️ Proof of Concept:** This is a proof-of-concept Terraform provider demonstrating what's possible when building providers in Python using the pyvider framework.
 Use it to learn Python-based provider development or to access utility resources for testing and diagnostics—but not for production infrastructure.

-**What it is:** A working Terraform provider with 100+ resources, data sources, and functions, built entirely in Python.
+**What it is:** A working Terraform provider that bundles a representative set of example resources, data sources, and functions—built entirely in Python.

 **What it does:** Provides utilities for file management, environment diagnostics, data transformation (jq), and infrastructure testing.